vitorms99/MorphologyExtractor/README.md

-# MEx: Morphology Extractor
+# GalMEx: Galaxy Morphology Extractor

-**MEx (Morphology Extractor)** is a Python package for robust, modular, and reproducible measurement of non-parametric galaxy morphology indicators.
+**GalMEx (Galaxy Morphology Extractor)** is a Python package for robust, modular, and reproducible measurement of non-parametric galaxy morphology indicators.
 It includes implementations of the CAS and MEGG systems, along with complete image preprocessing, segmentation, and light profile analysis tools.

-Now available as a command-line tool (`mex`) and a graphical interface (GUI).
+Now available as a command-line tool (`galmex`) and a graphical interface (GUI).

 ---